 Career Possibilities: Education and/or experience in tourism and hospitality can lead to many interesting and exciting job possibilities.
 You may be able to begin your career with employers such as airlines, hotels, restaurants, cruise lines, resorts, tour companies, travel agencies, event centres, and casinos.
 Positions you may be able to go after include:

 Two Reasons Why a Degree Is Not For Everyone

 Although obtaining some level of career training is important (and often required) for many of today's jobs, earning a four-year degree is not always necessary for achieving a successful career.
 And for many people, earning a four-year degree doesn't seem attainable anyway.
 After all, it requires a substantial time commitment, and for some individuals, it means incurring debt through student loans.
 So there is certainly nothing wrong with taking the time to consider your options before jumping into a degree program that you aren't sure about.

-Just consider that, in 2006, one out of every four Millennials with degrees were employed in jobs that didn't require that level of education.
-And that ratio increased to one in three for adults aged 25 to 29.4 This is partly due to a skills mismatch among the population, an issue that is on the rise across Canada.
+One study found that about 39 percent of university graduates aged 25 to 34 were employed in jobs that didn't require the level of education they had earned.13 That's partly due to a skills mismatch among the population, an issue that is on the rise across Canada.
 It happens when people are completing degree programs for areas in which there are not a lot of jobs available.
 So when they graduate, they end up having to take on jobs that are unrelated to their fields of study, and the jobs are often lower-paying as well.
 This highlights the importance of doing your research and making your best attempt to choose an educational path that could lead to relevant and better-paying career opportunities.

 What's Your Next Step?